Sumcheck-based delegation of quantum computing to rational server: Preliminaries

 \subsection{Reward gap}

 Guo {\it et al.} have introduced the reward gap~\cite{GHRV14}, which is also called the utility gap~\cite{CMS16,CMS18}.
 For decision problems, the reward gap is defined as follows: \begin{definition} Let a strategy $s$ be defined as a set $\{a_i\}_{i}$ of the server's messages.
-Let $\mathcal{D}$ be a distribution where the server's strategy $s$ follows.
-Let $\mathcal{D}_{\rm max}$ be the distribution {\red$\mathcal{D}$}, where each message $a_i$ follows the distribution in Eq.~(\ref{cyesno}).
-We say that a rational delegated quantum computing protocol has {\red a} $1/\gamma(|x|)$-reward gap if for any input $x$,
+Let $\mathcal{D}$ be a distribution that the server's strategy $s$ follows.
+Let $\mathcal{D}_{\rm max}$ be the distribution $\mathcal{D}$, where each message $a_i$ follows the distribution in Eq.~(\ref{cyesno}).
+We say that a rational delegated quantum computing protocol has a $1/\gamma(|x|)$-reward gap if for any input $x$,

-where $\gamma(|x|)$ is any function of $|x|$, and $S_{\rm incorrect}$ is the set of the server's strategies that make the client output an incorrect answer.
+where $\gamma(|x|)$ is any function of $|x|$, and $S_{\rm incorrect}$ is the set of the server's strategies that make the client output an incorrect answer with unit probability\footnote{Even if we replace ``unit probability" with ``high probability" such as $1-1/2^{n^{O(1)}}$ and $1-1/n^{O(1)}$, the reward gap in Protocol 2 is still constant.}.
 Here, the expectation is also taken over the client's random bits, and the server's strategy $s$ may be adaptively decided according to the client's messages.
-Note that $S_{\rm incorrect}$ may include strategies that cannot be realized in quantum polynomial time. \end{definition} From Definition~{\red\ref{RDQCRDQC}}, if {\red the server's strategy $s$ follows the distribution $\mathcal{D}_{\rm max}$}, the client outputs a correct answer with high probability{\red.} $\mathbb{E}_{s\sim\mathcal{D}_{\rm max}}[R(x,s)]$ is the maximum expected value of the reward paid to the rational {\sf BQP} server.
-On the other hand, ${\rm max}_{s\in S_{\rm incorrect}}\mathbb{E}[R(x,s)]$ is the maximum expected value of the reward paid to the {\it malicious} computationally-unbounded server {\red if the server} wants to maximize the expected value as much as possible while deceiving the client.
+Note that $S_{\rm incorrect}$ may include strategies that cannot be executed in quantum polynomial time. \end{definition} From Definition~\ref{RDQCRDQC}, if the server's strategy $s$ follows the distribution $\mathcal{D}_{\rm max}$, the client outputs a correct answer with high probability. $\mathbb{E}_{s\sim\mathcal{D}_{\rm max}}[R(x,s)]$ is the maximum expected value of the reward paid to the rational {\sf BQP} server.
+On the other hand, ${\rm max}_{s\in S_{\rm incorrect}}\mathbb{E}[R(x,s)]$ is the maximum expected value of the reward paid to the {\it malicious} computationally-unbounded server if the server wants to maximize the expected value as much as possible while deceiving the client.
 This is because the client outputs an incorrect answer when the server takes the strategy $s\in S_{\rm incorrect}$.
 As a result, the reward gap represents how much benefit the rational server can obtain compared with the malicious one.

 For function problems, we can define the reward gap in a similar way.